UAE: Up to 9-day break ahead of Ramadan as schools head into mid-term

-During Ramadan that is expected to begin on March 1 this year, schools will follow shorter school days
+During Ramadan, expected to begin on March 1 this year, schools will follow shorter school days

 Photo: Reuters file

-Schools are gearing up for mid-term break in February that is set to begin in the middle of the month.
+Schools are gearing up for mid-term break in February, set to begin in the middle of the month.

 Some schools will have a full week off, from Monday, February 10, to Friday, February 14, creating a nine-day holiday including weekends.
 Others will have a three-day break from Wednesday, February 12, to Friday, February 14.